Find Affordable College Courses

 Queens, NY

-Our analysis found Queens College to be the most popular school for teaching English or French students who want to pursue a bachelor’s degree in New York.
+Our 2023 rankings named Queens College the most popular school in New York for teaching English or French students working on their bachelor’s degree.
 Located in the city of Queens, QC is a public school with a fairly large student population.

 Of the 19 students majoring in English or French at QC, 5% are male and 95% are female.